 If you’re struggling with inner peace, it’s hard to find a place of sanctuary.
-However, quotes by powerful people like Jiddu Krishnamurti can help.
+However, Jiddu Krishnamurti quotes can help.

 It’s not easy finding peace sometimes.
 Just when you think you’ve got everything under control and rolling smoothly, something blindsides you, knocking you out of your state of pure love.
 I understand this feeling oh so well.
 So, I found a few quotes, Jiddu Krishnamurti quotes, that can actually give you a sense of inner tranquility.